LarsK4nis/Automation-Login-Website/README.md

 ## Building Proyect
 The proyect is distributed in:
 1. BrowserDriver (Chrome, Mozilla, Opera...).
-2. Python Script.
+2. Python Script creation and .yml credentials.
-3. Yml file oriented to abstract code.
+3. Open terminal and type:

 ## Packages Installation
 Selenium installation package for python: